QEF/q-e/CPV/Doc/user_guide.md

 Introduction
 ============

-This guide covers the usage of the `CP` package, version 7.0, a core component of the Quantum ESPRESSO distribution.
+This guide covers the usage of the `CP` package, a core component of the Quantum ESPRESSO distribution.
 Further documentation, beyond what is provided in this guide, can be found in the directory `CPV/Doc/`, containing a copy of this guide.